Daniel Gafford NBA Preview vs. the Magic

-The Washington Wizards, Daniel Gafford included, take on the Orlando Magic on Wednesday at 7:00 PM ET.
+Daniel Gafford and the Washington Wizards match up versus the Orlando Magic at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.